slowdive14/slowdive/_notes/3. Projects/DBT/Test.md

 		<br>
                                                               <span role="listitem" class="md-toc-item md-toc-h1" data-ref="n214"><a class="md-toc-inner" href="#why-just-three-dialectical-dilemmas"> 6.
 WHY JUST THREE DIALECTICAL DILEMMAS?</a></span></p>
-                                                                            </div> <br><Br>
+                                                                            </div> <br>

+---
 **이번 챕터에서 다루는 내용**
-1. the crucial theoretical relationship between DBT’s biosocial theory and the dialectical dilemmas
+- the crucial theoretical relationship between DBT’s biosocial theory and the dialectical dilemmas
-2. the nature of the three dialectical dilemmas in clinical context;
+- the nature of the three dialectical dilemmas in clinical context;
-3. how we derive the secondary targets in DBT (those behavioral patterns that cause and maintain the primary target behaviors) from the dialectical dilemmas, and how we use them
+- how we derive the secondary targets in DBT (those behavioral patterns that cause and maintain the primary target behaviors) from the dialectical dilemmas, and how we use them
-4. how we can identify additional dialectical dilemmas and secondary targets.<br><br>
+- how we can identify additional dialectical dilemmas and secondary targets.
+---

-# BIOSOCIAL THEORY AND DIALECTICAL DILEMMAS
+# 1. BIOSOCIAL THEORY AND DIALECTICAL DILEMMAS
 Emotional Vulnerability
 - Emotional sensitiity
 - Emotional reactivity